Bayesian inference, model selection and likelihood estimation using fast rejection sampling: the Conway-Maxwell-Poisson distribution: Bayesian doubly-intractable inference for GLMs

 The COM-Poisson distribution \citep{conway1962} is a two-parameter discrete probability distribution that allows the flexibility to model count data with over-, under- and equi-dispersion.
 The probability mass function for a COM-Poisson random variable $Y$ with parameters $\mu > 0$ and $\nu \geq 0$ is defined over the non-negative integers as

 The unnormalised component of the mass function is denoted $q_f(y \vert \mu, \nu) = \left( \frac{\mu^y}{y!} \right)^\nu$ and $\mathcal{Z}_f(\mu, \nu) = \sum_{y=0}^{\infty} q_f(y \vert \mu, \nu)$ is an intractable normalising constant, having no closed form representation for this model.
 The mode of the COM-Poisson distribution is $\lfloor \mu \rfloor$, with two consecutive modes at $\mu$ and $\mu-1$ in the case where $\mu$ is an integer.
 The moments of the COM-Poisson distribution are unavailable directly due to the intractable normalising constant.
-The moments can however be approximated through the use of an asymptotic representation of $\mathcal{Z}(\mu, \nu)$ derived by \citet{shmueli2005}.
+The moments can however be approximated through the use of an asymptotic representation of $\mathcal{Z}_f(\mu, \nu)$ derived by \citet{shmueli2005}.
 The approximations for the mean and variance using this asymptotic representation are, respectively,

-These approximations are quite accurate for a wide range of $\mu$ and $\nu$, except for small $\mu$ or small $\nu$.
+These approximations are quite accurate for a wide range of $\mu$ and $\nu$, except for small $\mu$ or small $\nu$ for the case of $\mathrm{E}(Y)$ and for $\nu>1$, regardless of the value of $\mu$ for the case of $\mathrm{Var}(Y)$.
 The purpose of the parameter $\nu$ is to control dispersion through this parameter's inverse relationship with the variance as seen in \eqref{eq:meanvarapprox}.
 When $\nu = 1$ the distribution exhibits equidispersion and the probability mass function reduces to that of a Poisson random variable with $\mathcal{Z}_f(\mu, 1) = \exp(\mu)$.
 Alternatively setting $\nu < 1$ gives overdispersion and setting $\nu>1$ gives underdispersion.

 The main application of the COM-Poisson distribution is to GLMs, referred to as COM-Poisson regression models, where $n$ responses $y_{1:n} = (y_1, \dots y_n)$ are assumed to follow a COM-Poisson distribution with the parameters $\mu$ and $\nu$ of each response being conditional on $b$ available covariates $x_i = \left(x_{i1}, \dots, x_{ib} \right)$ for $i=1,\dots n$.
 Due to this conditioning we now index the parameters for observation $y_i$ as $\mu_i$ and $\nu_i$.
 COM-Poisson regression modelling was first introduced by \citet{guikema2008} and \cite{sellers2010} in an effort to extend Poisson regression by allowing covariates to influence not only the location parameter $\mu_i$ but also the dispersion parameter $\nu_i$.
 For notational simplicity we now let $\theta_i = (\mu_i, \nu_i)^T$ be the parameter for observation $y_i$ with $\theta_i$ derived from setting $\theta_i = \eta(\beta, x_i)$ where $\eta(\beta, x_i)$ is a link function of the $b$ covariates and $\beta$ are the parameters of this link function.
 The major difficulty is that the likelihood of the COM-Poisson regression model involves multiple intractable normalising constants,